 You deserve legal representation that will stand up for your rights and fight to get you fair compensation.
 Our lawyers at Shrager & Sachs will diligently investigate your case to find the cause of the accident, determine the extent of your injuries, and calculate what damages you can recover.
 We’ll do everything we can to maximize the compensation that will help you secure your future.
 With our help, you can get peace of mind knowing that professionals are on your side.

 Contact our Philadelphia office today and you can set up a free consultation.
 You’ll go over your case with one of our pedestrian accident attorneys.
 During this time, we’re ready to ask any questions you have and go over the legal process so you understand the options available to you and what they entail.
-We’ll work together to find the best course of action for you.
+We’ll work together to find the best course of action for